Your Annual Mortgage Statement

 If you think you’ll struggle to make your monthly payment it’s important that you contact us on 0800 138 2401 to discuss this further.
 There are a number of ways we may be able to help you once we understand your personal circumstances.

-What should I do if my interest only mortgage term is coming to an end but I don’t think I can pay the outstanding balance?
+What should I do if my interest only mortgage term is coming to an end, but I can’t pay the outstanding balance?

-If you don’t have a repayment strategy that will repay your mortgage at the end of the term it’s important that you contact us as soon as possible to discuss this further and look at what options are available to you – please call us on 0800 138 1009.
+If you don’t think you can repay your mortgage at the end of the term, you should contact us as soon as possible.
+We’ll look at what options are available to you.
+Please call us on 0800 138 1009.

 Why has my mortgage balance increased?